Esri/arcgis-maps-sdk-dotnet-samples/src/WPF/readme.md

 * [Configure subnetwork trace](ArcGISRuntime.WPF.Viewer/Samples/UtilityNetwork/ConfigureSubnetworkTrace/readme.md) - Get a server-defined trace configuration for a given tier and modify its traversability scope, add new condition barriers and control what is included in the subnetwork trace result.
 * [Display utility associations](ArcGISRuntime.WPF.Viewer/Samples/UtilityNetwork/DisplayUtilityAssociations/readme.md) - Create graphics for utility associations in a utility network.
+* [Display content of utility network container](ArcGISRuntime.WPF.Viewer/Samples/UtilityNetwork/DisplayUtilityNetworkContainer/readme.md) - A utility network container allows a dense collection of features to be represented by a single feature, which can be used to reduce map clutter.
 * [Perform valve isolation trace](ArcGISRuntime.WPF.Viewer/Samples/UtilityNetwork/PerformValveIsolationTrace/readme.md) - Run a filtered trace to locate operable features that will isolate an area from the flow of network resources.
 * [Trace utility network](ArcGISRuntime.WPF.Viewer/Samples/UtilityNetwork/TraceUtilityNetwork/readme.md) - Discover connected features in a utility network using connected, subnetwork, upstream, and downstream traces.